Our Perspective on Christian Leadership

 Whether any organization is flourishing or floundering, it usually comes back to the presence or absence of one thing: effective leadership.
 Leaders bear the bulk of responsibility for any organization’s success or failure.
 They cannot escape this accountability.

 Of course, an organization’s success or failure always involves people other than the leader.
 Every member of an organization is important and contributes to its success or failure.
 But the leader sets a direction, organizes the people, inspires action, and cares for everyone along the way.
-A leader either maximizes or squanders the value of every individual’s contribution.
+A leader either maximizes or squanders the value of every other individual’s contribution.

 Still, “good,” spiritually-minded churches, with great Bible teaching and lots of prayer, can flounder.
 This shows that while spiritual vitality is essential, it is not sufficient.
 Effective leadership is required, too.